Glossary of Common Terms for Retirement Savings

 An individual retirement account (IRA) that allows a person to set aside after-tax income up to a specified amount each year.
 After age 59-1/2, both earnings on the account and withdrawals are tax-free.

-A Safe Harbor IRA is a qualified retirement account, create when a small-balance account (less than $5,000) has been automatically rolled over by your former employer to a safe harbor IRA provider.
+A Safe Harbor IRA is a qualified retirement account, created when a small-balance account (less than $5,000) has been automatically rolled over by your former employer to a safe harbor IRA provider.

 A person or organization that processes claims and performs other administrative services for an employer-sponsored retirement savings plan.